pahuber/PHRINGE/docs/installation.rst

     pip install git+https://github.com/pahuber/PHRINGE

-Alternatively, the repository can be cloned from GitHub and then installed using
+Alternatively, the repository can be cloned from GitHub and then installed using:

 .. code-block:: console